-- Office location: online via Confer Zoom, must be scheduled with the instructor. - Office hours: MWTh; Noon-1pm, MTWTh 5-525pm, and by request.
-Use email or inbox to schedule. - Email address: tony-sartori@redwoods.edu - Phone: I do not check my office phone.
+- Office location: online via Confer Zoom, must be scheduled with the instructor. - Office hours: online via Confer Zoom, must be scheduled with the instructor, Mon-Thur. - Email address: tony-sartori@redwoods.edu - Phone: I do not check my office phone.
 Use my email or the Canvas inbox if you want to get ahold of me.